 Many homeowners’ insurance policies cover the expenses that are associated with a dog bite.
 Typically, liability policies may cover up to $300,000 in losses.
 Some companies do not cover breeds that are considered to be vicious.
 If the dog’s owner has insurance, the company will likely pay for his or her defense and will be responsible for paying a judgment or settlement that you win.

 Your attorney will help you to gather all of the relevant evidence that you will need.
 The attorney might need your medical records, the dates of your appointments, your lost income information, and others.
 The attorneys at The Lovely Law Firm are available to help you with your injury or wrongful death claim.
 Contact us today to schedule a consultation so that you can learn about your rights when you have suffered a dog bite injury.
+We serve many areas across South Carolina including dog bite lawyers in Myrtle Beach and dog bite lawyers in Murrells Inlet.

 What our Dog Bite Claim Clients have to say on Google: